mensur-durakovic/devfolio/content/blog/slack-bon-ton/index.md

 stcUrl: ''
 ---

-I think about Slack as a virtual Sims game, we just don’t have 3D characters/avatars (yet).
+I think about Slack as a work-related Sims game, we just don’t have 3D characters/avatars (yet).
 A bunch of people gather there 5 days a week, 8 hours per day working on a common goal.
 So it is pretty much necessary to behave well and not disturb your work buddies.
 Slack is really important tool if you are pure remote worker.

 ![Slack down](./slack-down.jpg)